thecreation/remark-docs/docs/javascript.md

 </script>
 ```

-It will excuted when document ready and all theme functionality will be initialized.
+It will be executed on document ready and all theme functionalities will be initialized.

 ##6.3 Config api
 In ```global/js/core.js```, we provide a simple config api: